shopware/shopware/src/Docs/_new/4-how-to/240-new-tab-admin.md

 ### Injecting custom javascript

 The main entry point to customize the administration via plugin is the `main.js` file.
-It has to be placed into a `<plugin root>/src/Resources/admininistration` directory in order to be found by the Shopware platform.
+It has to be placed into a `<plugin root>/src/Resources/admininistration` directory in order to be found by Shopware 6.
 *Note: This path can be changed by overriding the [getAdministrationEntryPath](./../2-internals/4-plugins/020-plugin-base-class.md#getAdministrationEntryPath) method of your plugin's base class.*

 ### Creating a new tab